lmorenosilva/demo-repo/README.md

 # demo-repo
-Demo for learning how to use Git and GitHub
+Demo for learning how to use Git and GitHub.Thart is the easy way